 Coconut oil contains medium-chain fatty acids that contain a fungus-killing action.
-These special fats exhibit potent antiviral, antibacterial and antifungal effects which can kill the fungus, which is why it should be considered for toenail fungus treatment and beyond.
-Both oral consumption and topical application can benefit.
-(10)
+These special fats exhibit potent antiviral, antibacterial and antifungal effects that can kill the fungus, which is why it should be considered for toenail fungus treatment and beyond.

 Dill oil has been used in Ayurvedic medicine since ancient times.
 Dill has been reported to possess antibacterial properties, making it a potential source of an eco-friendly antifungal drug.

-The essential oil extracted from the seeds of dill (Anethum graveolens L.) was demonstrated in a study showing its ability to disrupt the permeability barrier of the plasma membrane, which can help eliminate fungus-causing bacteria.
-(11) (12)
+The essential oil extracted from the seeds of dill (Anethum graveolens L.) demonstrated its ability to disrupt the permeability barrier of the plasma membrane, which can help eliminate fungus-causing bacteria.

 Reducing sugar and refined carbohydrates can greatly curtail infection from fungals.
-The reason for this is that yeast feed on sugar, fermenting it to produce alcohol in the form of ethanol and an even more toxic chemical acetaldehyde.
+The reason for this is that yeast feed on sugar, fermenting it to produce alcohol in the form of ethanol and an even more toxic chemical, called acetaldehyde.

 8. Caprylic Acid

-However, boric acid can occasionally cause vaginal burning, should be diluted or used with the guidance of a doctor, is toxic when swallowed and shouldn’t be used frequently or when pregnant.
-(14) (15)
+However, boric acid can occasionally cause vaginal burning, should be diluted or used with the guidance of a doctor, is toxic when swallowed, and shouldn’t be used frequently or when pregnant.